MRSHEKHANI/New-clone-repo/README.md

 Clone this repo and `npm install`

-To start the server run `npm run serve-backend`
+To start the server run `npm start`
 [REST docs](https://github.com/typicode/json-server#routes)

 The end point to use is http://localhost:3333/users